Telles01/Telles01/README.md

 ### Hey guys 👋

-My name is Bernard Telles🏼😎‍🇧🇷
+My name is Bernard Telles🏼😎

 I'm a Software Engineer, that has been working as a developer since 2018. 💻

 I love foreign-languages and sharing my knowledge, always interested in new ideas and future technologies as well as their applications.